twistedfall/opencv-rust/README.md

 ## OpenCV 2 support

-If you can't use opencv 3.4.6, the (no longer maintained) `0.2.4` version of this crate is known to work with opencv `2.4.7.13` (and probably other 2.4 versions).
+If you can't use OpenCV 3.4.6, the (no longer maintained) `0.2.4` version of this crate is known to work with OpenCV `2.4.7.13` (and probably other 2.4 versions).

 ## The binding strategy

-This crate works following the model of python and java's opencv wrappers - it parses the opencv C++ headers, generates a C interface to the C++ api, and wraps the C interface in Rust.
+This crate works following the model of python and java's OpenCV wrappers - it parses the OpenCV C++ headers, generates a C interface to the C++ api, and wraps the C interface in Rust.

 All the major modules in the C++ API are merged together in a huge